 - Take advantage of a 0% interest rate card if it is offered

 - Set up a direct debit to make your payments

 - Only opt for a reward card with points or cashback after you have checked whether there any hidden fees

 - Never use a credit card to take out cash

 Following these simple tips will help you to use the money available on a credit card to your advantage.

-There are so many universal credit cards to choose from that it can be difficult to get the right one.
-However, there are ways to minimise the choice.
-You can look at the various reward schemes, cashback offers and free insurance that many card issuers advertise to tempt you to open account.
+There are so many credit cards to choose from that it can be difficult to get the right one.
+However, there are ways to simplify the choice.
+Go to the next chapter of this guide for in depth advice on this.